 - Not identified as having a brain injury

-Sydney Catholic Schools is accepting Expressions of Interest for the Arrowsmith Program at Holy Innocents’ Croydon, Sacred Heart Mosman and the Part-Time Program (after school hours) at Casimir College, Marrickville.
+Sydney Catholic Schools is accepting expressions of interest for the Arrowsmith Program at: Holy Innocents’ Croydon, Sacred Heart Mosman and for a part-time program (after school hours) at Casimir College Marrickville.
 Please register your interest in this program below.

-Reading Recovery is the preferred early literacy intervention strategy in Sydney Catholic Schools.
+Reading Recovery is the preferred early literacy intervention strategy in Sydney Catholic Schools (SCS).
 Reading Recovery is underpinned by contemporary, peer-reviewed research.

 It is a short-term literacy intervention that fosters literacy acquisition for Year 1 students who are identified as the lowest achievers in literacy.

 Reading Recovery accelerates literacy development ensuring students become independent readers and writers.